USCB students working with school to keep campus COVID-19 free

 “It might not be easier, but we are getting used to what we have to do,” said Safouan.

-While the school is finished with “mass testing”, where only 8 students out of more than 1500 on 3 campuses tested positive, it isn’t done protecting students.
+The school is finished with “mass testing”, where only eight students out of more than 1,500 on three campuses tested positive, but it isn’t done protecting students.

 USCB is teaming up with Beaufort Memorial for an on-site kiosk to make sure any student who feels ill or might need a test can get one.